Joshua A. Roberson, Ph.D.

 Memphis, TN 38152-3140

-Dr. Roberson is Assistant Professor of Art History in the Department of Art at the University of Memphis.
+Dr. Roberson is Associate Professor of Art History in the Department of Art at the University of Memphis.
 He teaches Middle and Late Egyptian language and offers courses on ancient Egyptian literature, history and archaeology.

 Egyptian Underworld Books, and related cosmological and mortuary literature; ancient Egyptian language and cryptography; seals and sealing practice; digital epigraphy and 3D tomb modeling.